 Increased traffic, conversions and engagement — everyone wins

 “When we initially purchased Contentful, we thought there was no way we’d ever reach the bandwidth in their top tier package.
-Now we’re increasing bandwidth with Contentful’s Enterprise version to help address the additional traffic,” Nino said.
+Now we’re increasing bandwidth with Contentful’s Premium version to help address the additional traffic,” Nino said.

 Every month since launch, USPA has seen more and more visitors on their site.
 The new global website averages tens of thousands of visitors each month with over 100,000 unique visitors in the first three months post-launch.
 Visitor engagement on the site is also up with the bounce rate at just 15%.